This entry is devoted to one of the most interesting groups of gargoyles we have encountered during our travels.

 There is also a winged quadruped with a dog-like head, bat-like wings and long ears that looks like some of the gargoyles on Segovia Cathedral (Spain).
 It also has a human head under its body, a common feature of gargoyles with different meanings (ornamental, sinner and so on).

-One of the men holds his right hand up to his beard while his left is resting on his knee.
-Another (rather more weathered so the details aren’t very clear) rests his arms in his lap and has protuberances on his lower body and feet that end in double hooves or perhaps pincers.
+One of the male figures places his right hand on his beard, while his left rests on his knee.
+Another figure—somewhat more deteriorated, so that the details are not clearly visible—has its arms resting on its lap, protuberances on the lower part of the body, and feet that end in double hooves or claw-like forms.

-The only gargoyle with a female body is a superb, impressive sculpture.
-It shows a woman with curly hair (the image of a loose woman), drooping breasts, with her right hand on her genitals and her left hand on one breast.
-Symbolically speaking, it’s very interesting as it can have several meanings.
-On the one hand it might be related to lust, as you often see this gesture in Romanesque and Gothic sculpture.
-It can also refer to the idea of the sinful woman who covers her sex with her hands as a sign of shame, like sinful Eve.
-It could even be a figure with devilish connotations, not only because of the dropping breasts ― a feature that appears in some devils and that we looked at in a previous post ― but also because the feet end in the shape of a snake’s tail (in a spiral) and, as we know, the snake is an animal linked to the devil.
-However, this last feature on the feet could also be related to the idea of the human being transformed into an animal because of their sins ― like the previous figure ― a type of gargoyle seen in churches and cathedrals to warn the faithful of the consequences of their sins and that we saw when we discussed symbolism.
+The only gargoyle representing a female figure is a truly impressive sculpture.
+She has curly hair—associated with the image of the sinful woman—sagging breasts, her right hand placed on the pubis and her left hand on one breast.
+From a symbolic point of view, this figure is particularly interesting, as it may convey several meanings.
+On the one hand, it may be related to lust, since this gesture appears frequently in Romanesque and Gothic sculpture.
+It may also refer to the idea of the sinful woman who covers her pubis with her hands as a sign of shame, like sinful Eve.
+It could even be a figure with demonic connotations, not only because of the sagging breasts—a feature that appears in some demonic figures and that we have discussed in a previous entry—but also because the feet end in the form of a serpent’s tail (spiral-shaped), an animal traditionally associated, as we know, with the devil.
+Moreover, this latter feature of the feet could also be linked to the idea of a human being gradually transformed into an animal as a consequence of sin—like the previous figure—a type of gargoyle found on churches and cathedrals intended to warn the faithful of the consequences of their transgressions, a subject we have already addressed when discussing symbolism.

-Lastly, on the same façade as the woman, there is a man with his right hand on his beard and his left resting on his right arm, deep in thought.
-In terms of the previous gargoyle and also bearing in mind how close they are to each other and both naked, it could easily be the figure of a sinner, in this case, of sinful Adam.
-Plus, and in connection with his crossed legs, don’t forget that the original sin was that of arrogance.
+Finally, on the same façade as the female figure, there is a male figure with his right hand on his beard and his left hand resting on his right arm, in a meditative pose.
+Related to the previous gargoyle, and considering both their proximity and the fact that both figures are represented nude, this figure could well represent a sinner, in this case sinful Adam.
+Furthermore, in connection with the crossed legs, we should not forget that original sin was a sin of pride.

 CAMILLE, M., El ídolo gótico.
 Ideología y creación de imágenes en el arte medieval, Madrid, Ediciones Akal, S. A. Arte y Estética, 57, 2000.